Recently, Calgary has been taken over by the new kind of restaurant – the “small plate” type restaurant.

 • Red pepper bruschetta – it is actually deconstructed bruschetta, so you get crackers, pieces of roasted red pepper, a whole roasted garlic and shavings of parmesan.
 Delicious, but quite messy and too much work for my taste.

 • Pork Belly – what can I say, it’s pork belly.
 Fried pig fat.
 The red pepper gastrique underneath was excellent, but scarce.
 Good dish to make sure you don’t leave hungry.

 • Beef tartare – a bit underseasoned, but that might also be a function of it not being properly mixed, because some bites did taste good, yet some were quite bland.

 • Tuna tartare – best dish of the night, loved the wasabi cookie and this tartare was expertly seasoned, although I would have liked it to be diced a bit more finely.
 A quick note on my sudden affinity for tartare – I rediscovered Muse recently and oh my god the tartare there is amazing.
-I seriously want to go back and order it for appetizer, main and… okay maybe not desert.
+I seriously want to go back and order it for appetizer, main and… okay maybe not dessert.
 But seriously.
 Go to Muse.
 Eat the damn tartare.

-With our bill, we got two mini cupcakes which unfortunately had espresso buttercream on them (I don't think Taste offers a real desert menu), so my other half got to have both, but apparently they were quite good.
+With our bill, we got two mini cupcakes which unfortunately had espresso buttercream on them (I don't think Taste offers a real dessert menu), so my other half got to have both, but apparently they were quite good.
 In the end, the food was good, and the prices were quite reasonable.